Guide

 Unlike regular mail that vanishes into the system, certified mail provides continuous visibility.
 You know exactly where your important document is and when it arrives.
 This accountability reduces anxiety about critical communications.

-Example: When sending time-sensitive legal documents near a deadline, tracking shows you'll meet the requirement.
+Example: When sending time-sensitive documents near a deadline, tracking shows the USPS mailing path.

 3. Professional Credibility